andrinr/andrinr/README.md

 Hi there!
-I am currently doing a master in **Computational Science**.
+I am currently doing a masters in **Computational Science** at University of Zürich.

 My interests are:
 - 🌐 3D technology for the web